-To put it simply, some Australian visas are very easy to get, while others are quite difficult.
+Some Australian visas are easy to get, while others are quite difficult.
 But for every type of visa, there are cases where an application could succeed or fail.
-We believe that this is the legitimate area of responsibility for migration agents – to advise where applications might be approved or rejected.
-To us, it is as dishonest to receive payment for an application that cannot succeed as it is for an application that cannot fail.

 To assist those who might otherwise fail.

 We provide our services honestly, and at a reasonable price.
 We will not mystify the law or magnify the risks.
-Where it is our judgement that a client is able to perform a task (such as lodging an application) without professional assistance, we will say so.
+If we believe that a client is able to perform a task (such as lodging an application) without professional assistance, we will say so.

 To help clients whose primary language is not English.

-We employ staff members who speak a variety of community languages including French, German, Tongan, Samoan and Laotian
+We employ staff members who speak a variety of community languages including French, German, Tongan, Samoan and Spanish.

 To assist those in detention above all.